Lux Æterna (film): Plot

-The director of photography, who has been promised the role of director after Dalle is fired, refuses to do anything that she asks while the producers spend their time spying on Dalle to catch any slip-ups they can report to get her fired.
+The DP, who has been promised for the director role after Dalle is fired, refuses to do anything she asks while the producers spend their time spying on Dalle to catch any slip-ups they can report to get her fired.
 A behind-the-scenes cameraman is also seen capturing unflattering moments of the production crew while friends of the crew appear on set and try to make conversation with Gainsbourg and the other actresses.
-Throughout the entirety of Lux Æterna, quotations from filmmakers Luis Buñuel, Carl Theodor Dreyer and Rainer Werner Fassbinder on a director's desire for absolute control are shown on screen.

 The production continues to break down once the filming of the witch-burning scene begins.
-The director of photography increasingly demands that the camera run for longer and that the actresses never budge.
-Midway through shooting, the rear projection screen malfunctions and begins to show the same red, green and blue strobing from The Art of Filmmaking, this time as solid colours.
+The DP increasingly demands that the camera run for longer and that the actresses never budge.
+Midway through shooting, the rear projection screen malfunctions and begins to show red, green, and blue strobing colors.
 Music playback also malfunctions, instead playing an extremely loud droning sound.
-While Dalle frantically tries to get the projectionist and sound mixers to fix the problem, the director of photography insists that he is still filming and barks orders at his crew, namely at Gainsbourg to continue acting as if she is on fire and to weep for him.
+While Dalle frantically tries to get the projectionist and sound mixers to fix the problem, the DP insists that he is still filming and barks orders at his crew, namely at Gainsbourg to continue acting as if she is on fire and to weep for him.

 The other actresses are able to break free of their bonds and leave Gainsbourg, who is unable to break her bonds, on set alone.
-Dalle tearfully laments why no-one else is there to help as only she, Gainsbourg and the director of photography remain.
-Gainsbourg's silhouette dissolves into the strobing colours and the pole she was tied to transforms into a Christian cross.
-After the credits, one final Buñuel quotation appears: "Thank God I'm an Atheist."
+Dalle tearfully laments why no one else is there to help as only she, Gainsbourg, and the DP remain.
+Gainsbourg's silhouette dissolves into the strobing colors and the pole she was tied to transforms into a Christian cross.
+After the credits, one final Buñuel quotation appears: "Thank God I'm an atheist."

 Cast

-Most of the film's cast portray fictionalized versions of themselves:
+The following cast members portray fictionalized versions of themselves: